 Goal: Idaho AEYC reflects excellence in all aspects of organizational health and vitality.

-- Idaho AEYC has an affiliate system that operates at the highest capacity, effectively serving early childhood professionals at the local and state levels.
+- Idaho AEYC operates at the highest capacity, effectively serving early childhood professionals at the local and state levels.

 - Idaho AEYC’s governance structure is strong and its board members are accountable for the diversity, effectiveness, fiscal health, and sustainability of the organization.